schpet/rails_components/README.md

 write reusable components in your rails views. a thin wrapper around `render` that makes passing blocks and html attributes to partials simple as pie.

+it simplifies template reuse, which is particularily helpful when using utility/atomic/functional type css classes.

 ## Installation

 get the gem